dharunkumar56/game-project-completed/README.md

 # game-project-completed

+**Important: Please wait for 15 to 30 seconds after clicking login in the home page.
+As the server is hosted with a free service, it is a bit slow**

 This is a basic puzzle / treasure hunt game for assessing soft skills of a user.<br />
 The theme of the puzzle is colors.